andi1984/idiomatic-sass/README.md

 Never, ever use location-based styling.
 This means a module is never styled different because it is within another module.
 Objects should have "modifiers" instead of location-related styles `.module--large {}` instead of `#sidebar .module {}`

-### Never uses IDs
+### Don't use IDs

-Yep, never.
-You don't need them and they aren't re-usable by nature
+Really avoid using IDs inside your modular Sass due to their high CSS specificity and lack of reusability.

 ### Separates layout from style.